 A patent is a right granted by the government which provides the inventor (of a novel and useful invention) the power to exclude others from making, using, selling, offering for sale or importing the patented invention.
 Examples of patentable inventions include machinery, medical devices, computer programs, computer systems and business processes.

 Patents reward inventors by allowing you to exclude others from using your invention.
 An experienced patent attorney can help you file a patent application and protect your rights as an inventor.

-The timing of filing for a patent is vital.
-If the inventor publicly discloses the invention or offers products for sale he or she may be prevented from later obtaining a patent.
-In addition, the U.S. is now a first-to-file country, which means priority of a patent is given to the first inventor who files a patent application on an invention.
+The timing of filing for a patent is critical.
+If the invention becomes publicly known, or offered for sale prior to filing a patent application, the time for filing a patent may expire.
+Once a patent right is surrendered, the invention covered become part of the public domain and the inventor is forbidden from obtaining a patent covering the surrendered invention.
+In addition, the U.S. is now a First-to-File country, which means priority of a patent is given to the first inventor who files a patent application on an invention.